The White Rose Student Research Contest accepts essays and documentaries from students in grades 8-12.

-- Educators must submit their finalists’ names and certify their participation through entry form.
+- Educators must submit their finalists’ names and certify their participation through the entry form.

-- Entries must be submitted by the published deadline.
+- Entries must be submitted by the contest deadline.

-- Finalists and their sponsoring teacher will be recognized at a reception in February.
+- Finalists and their sponsoring teacher will be recognized at the Museum’s Yom HaShoah program.

 - All entries become property of the Virginia Holocaust Museum and will not be returned.